 Whilst the team appeared to have succeeded better in terms of tyre management than its rivals, it let itself down in other areas, particularly strategy, whilst a lack of single-lap pace hindered in qualifying.
 Furthermore, the situation wasn't helped by di Resta's public criticism of the team, a trait not widely appreciated in the F1 paddock.

 Then came the summer break and along with it the changes to the tyre compounds.
 After that Force India was but a shadow of its former self, a situation not helped by di Resta crashing out in consecutive races, only one of the incidents attributable to another driver.

-At season end the team dropped both drivers, bringing Hulkenberg back from Sauber and putting him alongside Perez.
+At season end the team dropped both drivers, bringing Nico Hulkenberg back from Sauber and putting him alongside Sergio Perez.

-While Vijay Mallya's financial woes continue to make headlines in India, they appear small fry compared to those of others along the pitlane.
-Though the team will be disappointed that it didn't make more of things in 2013 it has no reason to be ashamed, and if the momentum of the early stages of last year can be carried forward into 2014 who knows what is possible.
+While Vijay Mallya's financial woes continued to make headlines in India, they appeared relatively small fry compared to those of others along the pitlane.
+Though the team will have been disappointed that it didn't make more of things in 2013 it had no reason to be ashamed, and if the momentum of the early stages of the season could be carried forward who knew what might be possible.